 This post may contain affiliate links.
 Please read our disclosure policy.

-Sear the grilled country style ribs first.
+grilled country style ribs on a plate.

+The country style ribs at my local store were bone-in.
+Sometimes they come boneless.
+It really doesn’t matter, the recipe and cooking method would be the same for both.
 I kept the seasoning simple.
 Start by drizzling some Worcestershire sauce over the ribs.
 This will work as a binder for the seasoning.
 Next, coat the ribs on all sides with my All Purpose and Sweet BBQ seasoning.

 Preheat the grill to a high heat and set it for dual zone cooking.
 Place the seasoned country style ribs directly on the grates and sear 2 minutes per side.
+The grill temperature should be between 400-450 degrees.
+Don’t walk away from the grill.
+If they say on the heat for too long, they will burn!
+And don’t worry, we’re not cooking them all the way through, we’re just searing that outside.

 How to create dual zone heat on grills